AdobeDocs/target-developers/src/pages/before-administer/index.md

 * Delivery APIs let you retrieve content.
 Delivery APIs do not require authentication.

-To use Target Admin APIs, you must configure authentication using Adobe I/O. For more information, see [How to Configure Authentication](../before-administer/configure-authentication.md).
+To use Target Admin APIs, you must configure authentication using the [Adobe Developer Console](https://developer.adobe.com/console/home).
+For more information, see [How to Configure Authentication](../before-administer/configure-authentication.md).